Dohyeon Lee

 Seoul National University - Ph.D. in Computer Science and Engineering

-Advisor: Prof. Seung-won Hwang
+Advisor: Prof. Seung-won Hwang.

 Yonsei University - M.S. in Computer Science

-Advisor: Prof. Seung-won Hwang
+Advisor: Prof. Seung-won Hwang.

-Master's thesis: Orthogonal Disentanglement of Semantic and Symbolic Representation for Query-Document Matching
+Master's thesis: Orthogonal Disentanglement of Semantic and Symbolic Representation for Query-Document Matching.

 Yonsei University - B.S. in Computer Science

-GPA: 4.06 / 4.5
+GPA: 4.06 / 4.5.

-Awards & Scholarships
+Awards and Scholarships

 BK21+ Outstanding Research Fellowship